 However, once In the classroom, she found the lack of representation more systemic in that teachers of color were poorly represented in the core and STEM subjects.
 To bring awareness to the challenges educators of color face, she founded TRIBAL in Education (Teachers Resisting Inequity for Blacks, Asians, and LatinX in Education) which is a coalition of educators who seek to advocate for the recruitment, retention, and agency of educators of color.

 Lisa joins Educators for Excellence to continue positively impacting communities of color in education.
 As an immigrant and a woman of color, there have been many spaces where she felt her voice was either stifled or not allowed.
-As managing director of outreach, she grounds herself in listening to the needs of her community and always bears in mind that best intentions do not always have the intended impact.
+As Executive Director, she grounds herself in listening to the needs of her community and always bears in mind that best intentions do not always have the intended impact.